 The bottom line is: If you make tracks and apply compression as a last step after the track is finished, you are potentially missing out on the possibilities of making fundamentally more inspired and creative tracks.
 If you apply mix compression and set it badly, you are potentially delivering a dynamically flat track with all the appeal of a block of cheese.

-Good luck with the experiments and as always I am happy to give advice, so don’t be afraid to get in touch.
+Good luck with the experiments and as always I am happy to give advice, so don’t be afraid to get in touch using the form below.